kensanata/phoebe/README.md

 ## Client Certificates

-Gemini Wiki serves a public wiki by default.
+Phoebe serves a public wiki by default.
 In theory, limiting editing to known users (that is, known client certificates) is possible.
 I say "in theory" because this requires a small change to [Net::Server::Proto::SSL](https://metacpan.org/pod/Net%3A%3AServer%3A%3AProto%3A%3ASSL).
 For your convenience, this repository comes with a patched version (based on [Net::Server](https://metacpan.org/pod/Net%3A%3AServer) 2.009).
 All this does is add `SSL_verify_callback` to the list of options for [IO::Socket::SSL](https://metacpan.org/pod/IO%3A%3ASocket%3A%3ASSL).
-Gemini Wiki includes the local `lib` directory in its library search path, so if you have the `lib/Net/Server/Proto/SSL.pm` file in the current directory where you start `gemini-wiki`, it should simply work.
+Phoebe includes the local `lib` directory in its library search path, so if you have the `lib/Net/Server/Proto/SSL.pm` file in the current directory where you start `phoebe`, it should simply work.

 Here's a config file using client certificates to limit writing to a single, known fingerprint:

-    package Gemini::Wiki;
+    package App::Phoebe;
     use Modern::Perl;
     our (@init, @extensions);
     my @fingerprints = ('sha256$e4b871adf0d74d9ab61fbf0b6773d75a152594090916834278d416a769712570');